Bondage (BDSM): Precautions

 Accidents and lasting damage can generally be avoided by very simple security precautions and a rudimentary knowledge of the human anatomy.
 One very simple safety measure is to ask the subject every so often if they are all right.
 Another is to check body parts like hands and feet for numbness or coldness, which can happen if nerves have been pinched or blood circulation has been blocked.
 Another is to check for skin discoloration.
 Skin that does not get enough oxygen turns bluish.
 If blood can get in, but cannot get out because one of the veins has been blocked, that part of the body turns purple.

 If the subject has been gagged or can otherwise not verbally communicate, a different form of the safeword is needed.
 For instance, they may hum a simple tune, or opening and closing one or both hands repeatedly, or releasing an object held in one hand (such as a rubber ball, or a scarf).

-Suspension bondage by hanging upside-down can be especially risky.
-The danger most often associated with it is falling on your head.
+Suspension bondage in which a subject hangs upside-down is especially risky.
+The danger most often associated with this is the risk that the subject might fall on their head.
 Other dangers include nerve compression, circulation problems and fainting due to increase in blood pressure.